dondi/bazaar/online-tips.md

 For all classes and other Zoom-related activities, we will use this Zoom link: https://lmula.zoom.us/my/dondi

 Just go there in order to “attend class.”
-See the last section for some tips on getting the most out of this medium.
+See [the last section of this document](#maximize-live-session-success-by-learning-how-to-control-your-feed) for some tips on getting the most out of this medium.

 For our first class online, I plan to get everyone acquainted with the environment and field questions on this temporary new normal.